 – Behave without putting self or others in danger.

-Within 30 days of admission, every resident must be assessed for needs, and the assessment must be renewed annually.
-The state’s Department of Health must approve the assessment checklist, which needs to include the following:
+Within 30 days of admission, every resident must be assessed for needs by a medical professional who works for the memory care community.
+The assessment must be renewed annually.
+The state’s Department of Health must approve the assessment checklist, which includes the following:

 – Nursing care needs